top of page

 • Mar 6

--Royal Purple is known to out bloom most
+-Royal Purple is a variety known to out bloom most

 -Juanita Hatten was a grower in Louisiana and this one is named for her.